spellshape/cli/docs/versioned_docs/version-v0.25.2/contributing/02-technical-setup.md

 ## Clone the repos that you work in

-- Fork or clone the <https://github.com/ignite/cli/> repository.
+- Fork or clone the <https://github.com/spellshape/cli/> repository.

-Internal Ignite users have different permissions.
+Internal Spellshape users have different permissions.
 If you're not sure, fork the repo.

 ## Terminal tips